survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Enabling a Performance Budget

 Webpack allows you to define a **performance budget**.
 The idea is that it gives your build size constraint which it has to follow.
 The feature is disabled by default and the calculation includes extracted chunks to entry calculation.

-Performance budget can be configured to provide warnings or errors.
 If a budget isn't met and it has been configured to emit an error, it would terminate the entire build.

 To integrate the feature into the project, adjust the configuration: